Table of contents

 12,900 were born in New Zealand C 12

 Most Christian denominations represented in SA, apart from the Orthodox, began among the majority Australians.
 Because of the long history of the Church in Australia, many majority Australians are nominal Christians, making it tricky to use the census to estimate the proportion of active Christians for any given area.
-But for many of the groups below (most of the non-Europeans), most of the census Christians will be active Christians.
+But for many of the groups below (most of the non-Europeans), a larger proportion of the census Christians will be active Christians.
 Nationally, NCLS reports that 27% of church attenders (up from 18% in 2006) were born in a non-English-speaking country, compared to 22% of all Australians, while those born in non-English-speaking countries are slightly less likely to be Christian in the census.

 The main non-Christian religions came from the ethnic minorities and still have very few adherents among majority Australians.
 Majority Australians are far more likely to be non-religious than minorities.